Lieutenant Governor of New Jersey: Gubernatorial succession (1776–2001)

 Prior to the creation of the modern lieutenant governor position, the only state-wide, non-federal, elected official was the governor of New Jersey.
 New Jersey was one of eight states without a lieutenant governor and one of four states without any other state-wide elected official (including county prosecutors).
 Further, the state constitution does not provide for elections for state-wide cabinet-level positions—it grants the governor the power to appoint the "principal department heads" for the executive branch.
 For these reasons, New Jersey's governor was considered the most powerful elected chief executive in the United States.

-In the event of a vacancy in the governor's office, the state constitution specified that the president of the New Jersey State Senate, the upper chamber of the state legislature, would assume the role of acting governor without relinquishing needing to resign from state senate.
+In the event of a vacancy in the governor's office, the state constitution specified that the president of the New Jersey State Senate, the upper chamber of the state legislature, would assume the role of acting governor without needing to resign from state senate.
 Further, if the acting governorship filled by the state senate president were vacated or that person could not assume the office, the governor would be succeeded by the speaker of the New Jersey General Assembly, the state legislature's lower chamber.
 This order of succession was included in the first state constitution in 1776, reinstated in the subsequent 1844 constitution, and kept in the 1947 Constitution until the 2006 amendment.

 On several occasions in the state's history, proposals for a lieutenant governor were raised and rejected.
 Governor Alfred E. Driscoll backed a proposal to create the office in 1947 as the state was rewriting its constitution at a constitutional convention held at Rutgers University in New Brunswick.
 Driscoll's proposal was not approved.

-In 1986, Gov.Thomas Kean proposed the creation of the office in a move seen at the time as a political maneuver "apparently to preclude the possibility of a Democratic successor", as Kean was being considered as a viable presidential or senatorial candidate in the 1988 election, and the senate president was a Democrat.
-Kean's proposal was not successful.
+In 1986, Governor Thomas Kean proposed the creation of the office in a move seen at the time as a political maneuver "apparently to preclude the possibility of a Democratic successor".
+At the time, Kean was seen as a potential candidate in the 1988 presidential or U.S. Senate candidate, and the state senate president was a Democrat.
+Kean's proposal was ultimately unsuccessful.

 Creation of the office (2001–present)

 Resignations and succession controversies (2001–2006)

-New Jersey had two recent periods during which several politicians assumed the governorship within the span of a few years.
+New Jersey experienced two periods during which several politicians assumed the governorship within the span of a few years.
 In 2001, Governor Christine Todd Whitman resigned after being appointed by George W. Bush to the position of administrator of the federal Environmental Protection Agency.
 Senate President Donald DiFrancesco became acting governor following Whitman's resignation on January 31, 2001, and remained in office until he retired from the state senate on January 8, 2002.

 In an unusual political circumstance, the 2001 legislative elections returned a senate with equal numbers of Republicans and Democrats, with each party having 20 senators.
 Both sides negotiated to choose two senators from their respective parties to serve as co-presidents.
 Because of an 8-day gap between the seating of the new state legislature and the inauguration of Governor-elect Jim McGreevey, four men held the position of acting governor: